paras3048/lend-my-skill/README.md

 </div>

 An OpenSource Freelance Platform for Everyone.
+This is a project created for Business Blaster Project.